Pakistan prepares to host peace talks as Iran accuses US of ground assault plans

 Sign up now: Get insights on Asia's fast-moving developments

-ISLAMABAD/TEL AVIV, March 29 - Pakistan said on Sunday it was preparing to host "meaningful talks" to end the conflict over Iran in coming days even though Tehran earlier accused Washington of preparing a land assault while seeking negotiations.
+ISLAMABAD/TEL AVIV - Pakistan said on March 29 it was preparing to host "meaningful talks" to end the conflict over Iran in coming days even though Tehran earlier accused Washington of preparing a land assault while seeking negotiations.

 Complicating Pakistan's bid are the maximalist positions set out by the United States, Israel and Iran on what it would take to end the conflict.